noodles623/hoglmv/README.md

 ```
 Where width and height are the resolution of the window.

+Use the keyboard to move the camera: Arrow-keys change the angle of view.
+WASD to move the camera up/down/left/right.
+PageUp, PageDown to go forward
+and back.

 ## NOTE
 The camera is at a fixed angle meant for viewing the provided teapot mesh, and
 other models my be off-center or out of frame.
 To manually adjust the camera,